informatics-phka/EduRent/README.md

 Double-check the database host configuration in db_connect.php.
 If using "localhost", ensure your MySQL server is running locally or update the host to the correct database server address.

 #### Message could not be sent.
 Mailer Error
 Verify that the correct SMTP credentials are provided in mailer.php.
+Ensure you have configured the correct host, port, login data and security settings (e.g., SSL/TLS).

+#### SMTP Error: Could not connect to SMTP host.
+Failed to connect to server
-Ensure you have configured the correct host, port, and security settings (e.g., SSL/TLS).
+Verify that the correct SMTP credentials are provided in mailer.php.
+Ensure you have configured the correct host, port, login data and security settings (e.g., SSL/TLS).
+Check for the newest versoin of Bundle of CA Root Certificates (cacert.pwm).

 <!-- CONTRIBUTING -->